 Modern networks are complex.
 Their complexity is increasing daily.
 As much as this complexity solves modern-day problems, it may also give rise to many.
 Adding to the complexity is that networks have become the backbone of an organization.
-With remote working increasing, organizations are relying on networking infrastructure and technologies.
+With remote working increasing, organizations are relying on networking infrastructure, network performance monitoring tools and technologies.

 Why do networks always get the blame?

 “Blame it on the network!”.
 “It’s a network issue.”
 “The network is slow.”
 These are a few of the usual phrases heard.
 But a network is only one part of a vast system.
 Although the network itself is important, many other contributors play their role in enabling connectivity.
 But the network always receives the blame.
 And network administrators have learned to deal with it.

 Network complexity has increased because systems and sub-systems can be operational from on-premises, cloud, and hybrid environments.
 Fault identification is difficult because pinpointing the exact site of failure is difficult.
 What makes it even more difficult is identifying the point of contact responsible for the resolution of the problem.

 For example, assume there is an Over the Top VoIP application hosted on a popular cloud service provider.
 If there is an issue in the network, and the administrators think it is in the domain of the VoIP provider, the administrators contact the VoIP provider.
 But the VoIP provider might think that the issue lies in the customer’s network, or they might even blame the general Internet infrastructure for such problems.

 These problems can be avoided by using quality network performance monitoring tools.
 These tools will perform basic to advanced reconnaissance of the network.
 The tools also have fault identification and detection.
 It is possible to locate the source of the issue with a great degree of accuracy.

 What are the types of network performance monitoring tools?